vagnes/orthrus/README.md

 The software should start automatically.

 The current configuration is three buttons (at digital pins 2, 3 and 4) which corresponds to routine_a.osl, routine_b.osl and routine_c.osl respectively.
+In the `config.json` file, you can set `"automatic": true,` which will run the `automatic.osl` script after a few seconds.

 ## Todo and planned features